-Seeking to bring still more African Americans to light, Woodson founded in 1926 the first Negro History Week, timed to coincide with Abraham Lincoln’s and Fredrick Douglass’s birthdays.
+Seeking to bring even more stories of African Americans to light, in 1926 Woodson founded the first Negro History Week.
+This was timed in February to coincide with Abraham Lincoln’s and Fredrick Douglass’s birthdays.
 It wasn’t until 1976 that President Ford extended the observation to a full month - one honoring the contributions of black Americans to this day.

-For Woodson, such associations and commemorations provide a kind of “real education” - one that “inspires people to live more abundantly, to learn to begin with life as they find it and make it better.”
+For Woodson, such associations and commemorations provided a kind of “real education” - one that “inspires people to live more abundantly, to learn to begin with life as they find it and make it better.”

-This February, the Museum is celebrating Black History Month with a slew of new initiatives:
+This week and throughout February, the Museum is celebrating Black History Month with a host of new programs, initiatives and experiences:

 - Uplifting the Black Family: NMAAHC Black History Month Social Media Campaign

 NMAAHC’s social media platforms will explore The Black Family: Representation, Identity and Diversity, the theme for 2021 selected by the Association for the Study of African American Life and History, an organization created in 1915 by Carter G. Woodson—known as the Father of Black History Month.
 The daily, digital conversation will amplify the museum’s Black History Month programming and will share century-old stories, dynamic photographs and items in its collection and family history resources.
 The public can view this year’s Black History Month social media campaign by following @NMAAHC on Twitter, Facebook and Instagram.

 - NMAAHC’s Newest Online Exhibition: “Pauli Murray’s Proud Shoes: A Classic in African American Genealogy”